 At an individual level, the single best thing you can do for the environment is to live vegan.
 At a national and worldwide level, the best thing we can do is to abolish the use of animals for food, clothing, entertainment or any other purpose.

 To achieve climate and social justice and avoid catastrophe, we need to work on multiple fronts.
 Yes, we need to transition to 100% renewable energy.
 Yes, we need to change cities so we depend on cars less.
-Yes, we need to make buildings more energy saving.
+Yes, we need to make buildings more energy efficient.
 But we also need to move quickly to a vegan way of life.